-Deferred inflows and outflows of resources represent amounts associated with pension differences between expected and actual experience, differences between projected and actual earnings on pension fund investments, and changes in assumptions.
+Deferred inflows and outflows of resources represent amounts associated with pension differences between expected and actual experience, differences between projected and actual earnings on pension fund investments, changes in assumptions, changes in proportion, and contributions made subsequent to the measurement date.
 Note 7 details the components of these items.